This post may contain affiliate links. Please see our disclosure policy.

 Full recipe can be found in the printable recipe card at the bottom of the post, just scroll down!

-Milk - this helps give the batter the right consistency.
-Opt for full-fat milk for the best results.
+Milk – opt for full-fat milk for the best results.

 Vegetable oil – you need a flavourless oil with a high smoking point for deep-frying.
 Sunflower oil or rapeseed oil also work well.